katahiromz/RisohEditor/README.md

 ### Question 2.
 What are edt1, edt2, cmb1?

-Those are control ID macros defined in <dlgs.h>.
+Those are standard control ID macros defined in <dlgs.h>.

 ### Question 3.
 I can't find my resource IDs in [List of Resource IDs] Window.